60 Magical and Unique Names for Cats

-Pyewackit: The name of the cat and witches familiar in Bell, Book and Candle.
+Pyewacket: The name of the cat and witches' familiar in Bell, Book and Candle.
 Pyewacket has been both a black cat and Siamese cat in film and stage revivals.

 Sabrina: The teenage witch.

 Salem: Black cat and familiar in Sabrina the Teenage Witch; also the name of the town where the infamous witch trials took place in Salem, Massachusetts.